nyagah/fastly-edge-dict-redirects/README.md

   $ ./add-csv-to-edge-dict <SECRET-API-TOKEN> <SERVICE-ID> <EDGE-DICT-NAME> <CVS-FILE-NAME>
 ```

   # NOTES
   1.)
 Edge Dictionaries have a limit of 1000 entires.
 Please reach out to Fastly to have that limit increased.
+  2.)
+Dictionary item keys are limited 256 characters and values are limited to 8000 characters
+  3.)
+Dictionary item keys are case sensitive
+  4.)
+Event logs don't exist for Edge Dictionary changes